 As most runners know, Achilles tendonitis is a common running injury.
-Whether you want to make sure that it doesn’t affect you or if you want to know how to treat it, this article is for you!
+Whether you want to make sure that it doesn’t affect you, or if you want to know how to treat it, this article is for you!

 What is Achilles Tendonitis?

-The Achilles tendon becomes inflamed, which causes pain and swelling symptoms.
+The tendon becomes inflamed, which causes pain and swelling symptoms.
 Achilles tendonitis is very common among runners and middle-aged people who only exercise on the weekends.

 What are Common Causes of Achilles Tendonitis?

 This means that if you’re a masters runner, you might be more susceptible to Achilles tendonitis because you use that tendon regularly and it is degenerating over time.
-You also could be more susceptible if you participate in several different sports that require plenty of running and jumping.
+You also could be more susceptible if you participate in several different sports that require lots of running and jumping.

 How Long Does Achilles Tendonitis Take to Heal?

 Honestly, it depends on how quickly you deal with the issue when it first appears.
 You need to rest and recover to allow Achilles tendonitis to heal.
 Tendonitis is never a quick fix.
 Sometimes, it can take as long as four to six weeks if you waited until the pain was acute.